population-research/uganda-covid/response/wber_response.md

 literature that focuses on Uganda (Kansiime et al. focuses on Uganda; as does Agamile (2022), who actually uses much of the same dataset).
 Is the 25 pp estimate found by the authors large, small, or average relative to these papers?

+    **Response:** Among the studies that try to provide causal evidence based on panel data, most do not find an impact on food insecurity.
+    The exception is @Amare2021, who found a 39 percentage-point increase in moderate (skipping a meal) and an 11 percentage-point increase in severe food insecurity (going without eating a whole day).

+    There were large variations among other studies.
+For example, for any kind of food insecurity, the impact varied between 13.1% [@Agamile2022] and 59% [Nguyen2021].
+    For studies focusing on moderate security, the impact varied between 11.1% [@Agamile2022] and 53% [@Ceballos2021].
+    For severe food insecurity, the impacts varied between null effects [@Gaitán-Rossi2021] and 16% [@Kansiime2021].

 5. How much should we expect the household fixed effects to deal with in this estimation?
 My main concern about omitted variable bias would be something like